Muzammal-Naseer/starter-academic/content/authors/admin/_index.md

 I received my Ph.D. degree from Australian National University, Australia in 2020.
 My thesis was to "Analyse & Improve Neural Network’s Robustness against Adversarial Perturbations“.
 I am a researcher in the Computer Vision Lab at MBZUAI, UAE.

 Currently, I am foucused on improving **Adversarial Attacks and Defense** methods, **Attention based Modeling**, and **Out of Distribution Generalization**.
-My research includes applications to classfication, segmenation, object detection and visual tracking.
+My research includes applications to classification, segmentation, object detection and visual tracking.

 **News:**
 - **One CVPR 2020** paper accepted (Oral).